Phil Mushnick: ESPN and Stephen A. Smith

 Mushnick frequently criticizes the sports network ESPN.
-He singles out ESPN's Stuart Scott for appearing more interested in being friends with athletes than being critical of their subpar performances.
-He has specifically labeled ESPN's ESPY Awards and their "Who's Now" segment in the summer of 2007 as "pathetic" self-promotions, and accused it of ignoring second-tier sports in their highlights—such as the Arena Football League—until they are broadcast by ESPN.
+He has specifically labeled ESPN's ESPY Awards and their "Who's Now" segment in the summer of 2007 as "pathetic" self-promotions and accused it of ignoring second-tier sports in their highlights—such as the Arena Football League—until they are broadcast by ESPN.
 He often targets Stephen A. Smith, writing: "Could it be that Smith’s urban street-hip brotha yak—which he seems able to turn on and off with the drop of a Kangol—is supposed to appeal / pander to young, urban, street-talkin’ sports fans?—a description that was felt to have racist overtones.

 Joe Morgan

 Mushnick often singles out sports play by play announcers and color commentators when they commit factual errors or miscall a play.
-Particularly controversial was a July 2007 column ("Had Our Phil of Morgan") that criticized Major League Baseball Hall of Famer Joe Morgan, color commentator for ESPN's Sunday Night Baseball, for inaccurately recalling a game he played in 1964.
+Particularly controversial was a July 2007 column ("Had Our Phil of Morgan") that criticized Major League Baseball Hall of Famer Joe Morgan, former color commentator for ESPN's Sunday Night Baseball, for inaccurately recalling a game he played in 1964.
 Soon thereafter "An Open Letter to Phil Mushnick and Other Critics of Mine" was posted on the Internet decrying Mushnick's interpretation, curiously positing that Morgan's mis-recollection was less important than his ability to enhance the game for the viewing audience.
 The controversy quelled when it was revealed the post originated from a website well known for parody.

 Don Imus

 Mushnick criticized WFAN's Don Imus for calling Mother Teresa "a no-good bitch" and for referring to sportscaster and former WFAN host Len Berman as "Lenny the Jew".
-When WFAN's parent, CBS Corp, canceled Imus in the Morning after Imus made racist remarks about the Rutgers University women's basketball team, Mushnick wondered rhetorically why people were surprised by Imus' "nappy-headed-ho" comment.
+When WFAN's parent, CBS Corporation, canceled Imus in the Morning after Imus made racist remarks about the Rutgers University women's basketball team, Mushnick wondered rhetorically why people were surprised by Imus' comment.